-In fact, if you ask Lyon what he looks for in a stock, he passionately talks about price and profitability, “in the energy sector the main thing you must look for is profitability and the bottom line of the company.
-It is all about managing cost because these companies have very little control over the prices of a commodity.
+In fact, if you ask Lyon what he looks for in stock, he passionately talks about price and profitability, “in the energy sector the main thing you must look for is profitability and the bottom line of the company.
+It is all about managing costs because these companies have very little control over the prices of a commodity.
 In the end, I look for companies that understand how to manage costs and then I try to buy those companies at reasonable prices.”

 For Lyon, knowing the company is a good company is not enough.
-In fact he thinks it is easy to find good companies, “they are everywhere.”
+In fact, he thinks it is easy to find good companies, “they are everywhere.”
 The challenge of a money manager is to pay the right price for good companies.
 Sometimes good companies cost too much.
 Lyon uses the example of Ballard Power “I love the company.
 I think it is a great company but I will only own it at the right price.
 When the stock issue came out at $150 per share, I felt the company was only worth $40 per share.
-Today, its trading at $51 per share.
+Today, it’s trading at $51 per share.
 I may get to own this company yet.”

 Lyon on managing the portfolio